Georg Perthes: Biography

-Perthes was born in Moers, Germany.
+Perthes was born in Moers, Kingdom of Prussia.
 In 1891 he received his medical doctorate from the University of Bonn, and later was a surgeon in Bonn and Leipzig where he worked with Friedrich Trendelenburg (1844–1924).
 In 1910 he succeeded Paul von Bruns (1846–1916) as head of the surgical clinic at Tübingen.
-In 1900–01 he was a military surgeon at the German colonial seaport of Tsingtao (today known as Qingdao, China).
+In 1900–01 he was a military surgeon at the German colonial seaport of Qingdao, China.

 Perthes' primary area of research involved radiological treatment and therapy.
 He pioneered the use of radiology for the treatment of warts, skin cancer and breast carcinomas.
 Today he is best known for a child illness named Perthes' disease, also known as Legg–Calvé–Perthes syndrome, a disease causing avascular necrosis of the hip joint.
 Perthes took the first X-rays of a patient with this syndrome in 1898; however, his findings weren't published until several years later.
-While in Tsingtao, he had the opportunity to perform radiological studies on the feet of Chinese women that had been subjected to the traditional practice of being crushed and bound.
+While in Qingdao, he had the opportunity to perform radiological studies on the feet of Chinese women that had been subjected to the traditional practice of being crushed and bound.

 As a surgeon Perthes made several contributions, including a procedure of suction drainage for empyema, and the use of a pneumatic cuff for hemostasis during limb surgeries.
 Also, a test for evaluating the competence of deep femoral veins prior to varicose vein surgery is called the "Perthes test" (this test is sometimes referred to as the "Delbet–Mocquot test", named after French physicians Pierre Delbet and Pierre Mocquot.
 Perthes died of a stroke in 1927 in Arosa, Switzerland.